 Maintenance backlog refers to maintenance work that is overdue.
-Maintenance backlog is normally measured in hours or days.
+We usually measure maintenance backlog in hours or days.
 It shows the total time estimate it would take to complete the pending maintenance work orders.
 It is a very important maintenance metric for facilities managers, maintenance managers and maintenance planners.

-Big increases in maintenance backlog should be taken seriously!
+We must take big increases in maintenance backlog seriously!

 What causes maintenance backlog?

 Maintenance work orders can remain incomplete for a variety of reasons such as: